Basket Traffic: History versus Hollywood

 Project Hail Mary: Hollywood We Have Lift Off 🚀

 “Send us mail” Welcome back to the show where we combine film, history and comedy.
-Story Preview: Join Craig, Shawn, and Susie as they journey through the cinematic universe, from the vibrating D-Box seats of Project Hail Mary to the controversial moments of the recent Oscars.
+Join Craig, Shawn, and Susie as they journey through the cinematic universe, from the vibrating D-Box seats of Project Hail Mary to the controversial moments of the recent Oscars.
 Discover why audiences are flocking to theaters for original stories and practical effects, and how a puppet alien is capturing hearts.
 Chapter Summary: 00:00 D-Box and Project Hail Mary Intro 04:30 Oscars Review: Low Ratings and Politics 08:32 Oscars: In Memoriam and Best Picture 12:50 Project Hail Mary: Initial Reactions 17:30 Project Hail Mary: Cast and Directors 21:58 Project Hail Mary: Plot and Themes 29:40 Project Hail Mary: Space, Comedy, and Critique 33:09 Project Hail Mary: Alien Design and Target Audience 36:12 Cinema’s Comeback and Future Releases Featured Quotes: “Boy, does the world need a movie like this right now?” – Shawn “This movie is going to be huge.” – Shawn Behind the Story: The hosts take us behind the scenes of their movie-going experience, sharing anecdotes about D-Box chairs, late-night showings, and even overly-fragranced fellow moviegoers.
 They contrast their personal cinema experiences with broader industry trends, such as the Oscars’ declining viewership and the resurgence of original, non-CGI films.
 A key discussion point revolves around Project Hail Mary’s release timing and its potential to stand out amidst summer blockbusters, especially given its focus on practical effects and a heartfelt narrative.
-Take Action: Press the follow button for more fascinating historical deep dives and cultural explorations!
-Our many thanks for your support.
+Help support us: Press the follow button for more fascinating historical deep dives and cultural explorations!
+Our many thanks.

 43 min

-2. The Untouchables: What Was Found in Al Capone’s “Vault”?
+3. The Untouchables: What Was Found in Al Capone’s “Vault”?

 MAR 1